 - 1 cup cooked white rice

-- 3/4 cup shredded Mexican blend cheese
+- 3/4 cup shredded Mexican blend cheese or sharp cheddar

 - Salt and pepper to taste